Click here after starting sermon audio to bring up PowerPoint slides and visual aides which go along with the sermon. . Help

 Even as Sodom and Gomorrha, and the cities about them in like manner, giving themselves over to fornication, and going after strange flesh, are set forth for an example, suffering the vengeance of eternal fire.

-There’s God’s 1st statement about homosexuality…yet San Francisco/Amsterdam seem to be ok!
+There’s God’s 1st statement about homosexuality…yet San Francisco/Houston seem to be ok!